Pondok Pesantren Walibarokah Burengan Banjaran Kediri

 Pondok Pesantren Walibarokah Burengan Banjaran Kediri (Walibarokah Islamic Boarding School) is a pesantren (Islamic boarding school) located in Kediri, East Java.
-Run by the Wali Barokah Foundation, the school was founded in 1950 by Nurhasan Al Ubaidah, who wanted to teach Islam to help Indonesia achieve a just and prosperous society both materially, spiritually and morally.

-Nurhasan Al Ubaidah initially gave Koran recital lessons to 25 pupils at a mosque owned by Mbah Damah, who was known as the rich man of the village of Burengan, Kediri district.
-Nurhasan later bought a house at Jalan Kenari No. 9, adjacent to Mbah Damah's mosque.
-The house eventually developed into Burengan Banjaran Kediri Islamic Boarding School.
+Run by the Wali Barokah Foundation, the school was founded in 1950 by Nurhasan Al Ubaidah, who initially gave Koran recital lessons to 25 pupils at a mosque in the village of Burengan, Kediri district.
+Nurhasan later bought a house adjacent to the mosque, which developed into Burengan Banjaran Kediri Islamic Boarding School.

-Toward the end of 1971, Nurhasan's health was declining, so the school's management came under the Islamic Employees Foundation (LEMKARI), led by Bachroni Hartanto.
+Toward the end of 1971, Nurhasan's health was declining, so the school's management came under the Islamic Employees Foundation (LEMKARI, currently LDII), led by Bachroni Hartanto.

-Nurhasan died on 11 March 1982.
-Almost one year later, on 3 May 1983, his heirs, represented by Abdul Dhohir, handed management of the school to LEMAKRI founder Raden Eddy Masiadi and his associates Bachroni Hartanto, Soetojo Wirjo Atmodjo, Wijono and Nurhasjim.

-Under the management of LEMAKRI, the school underwent further development, including construction of the DMC building, the Wali Barokah Building (the main block for classes) and the 99-meter high Asmaul Husna minaret, which has a gold-plated dome and can be seen from various corners of Kediri.
+Under the management of LEMKARI, the school underwent further development, including construction of the DMC building, the Wali Barokah Building (the main block for classes) and the 99-meter high Asmaul Husna minaret, which has a gold-plated dome and can be seen from various corners of Kediri.
 Asmaul Husna is listed as the tallest minaret in Indonesia.

-Legality

-Legal Entity: Foundation Deed Number: 08 Date June 18 and No. 09 Date 22 September 2010.
-Authorized by the Minister of Justice, dated October 18, 2010, Number AHU.4294.AH.01.04.

-Purpose

-The school's objective is to improve the quality of civilization, life, and the dignity of the public, nation and the state, as well as developing well-rounded Indonesian citizens.

 Facilities

 The school has a campus of 3.4 hectares and a capacity for 2,000 students and about 50 administrators and teachers.
-Boy and girl boarders are accommodated in different buildings separated by a mosque.
+Boys and girls are accommodated in different buildings separated by a mosque.

 The school's auditorium was inaugurated by former housing minister Siswono Yudo Husodo.

-The school has about 1,500 tables and chairs for Al-Quran recitals.
-Additional assets include four vans, two trucks, one minibus and 20 motorcycles.
-The school also has a library and computer facilities, as well as rooms for sewing lessons and cooking lessons.
-There is also a cooperative selling daily necessities and books.
-There is a drinking water dispenser used for the welfare of the entire academic body.

-One thing that is striking is that these facilities over the look clean and well groomed and did not impress the general untidiness that is one hallmark of the boarding school.
-This is probably not lost on the role of sexy Hygiene cottage that can empower all existing resources on campus.